JoeyStanley/real/cv.md

 William A. Kretzschmar, <strong>Joseph Stanley</strong>, & Katherine Kuiper.
 “Automated Large-Scale Phonetic Analysis: DASS.”
 84th Meeting of the SouthEastern Conference on Linguistics ([SECOL84](http://conf2017.secol.org">)).
 Charleston, SC.
 March 8–11, 2017.
 <a href="/downloads/170310-SECOL84a-slides.pdf" class="slides" title="download the powerpoint slides for this presentation"></a>

 <strong>Joseph A. Stanley</strong>.
 “V[ɛ]ry v[e]ried vowel mergers in the Pacific Northwest.”
 Diversity and Variation in Language ([DiVar 1](http://linguistics.emory.edu/home/conferences/divar1/index.html)).
 Atlanta, GA.
-February 10–11, 2017. (with Linguistics Soceity of UGA travel award)
+February 10–11, 2017. (with Linguistics Society of UGA travel award)
 <a href="/downloads/160813-ADS2017.pdf" class="abstract" target="_blank" title="open a pdf of the abstract to this presentation in a new window"></a>
 <a href="/downloads/170211-DiVar1-slides.pptx" class="slides" title="download the powerpoint slides for this presentation"></a>